gottacatchenall/thesis_proposal/README.md

 But these problems are not solely unique to ecology.
 The term _ecological forecasting_ implicitly creates an analogy with weather forecasting.
-Although it has become a trite joke to complain about the weather forecast being wrong, over the least 50 years the field of numerical weather prediction (NWP) has dramatically improved our ability to predict weather across the board [@Bauer2015QuiRev].
+Although it has become a trite joke to complain about the weather forecast being wrong, over the last 50 years the field of numerical weather prediction (NWP) has dramatically improved our ability to predict weather across the board [@Bauer2015QuiRev].
 The success of NWP, and the Earth observation systems that support it